James S. Voss: STS-102

 Voss and his Expedition 2 crewmates launched as Mission Specialists March 8, 2001, on board Space Shuttle Discovery during the STS-102 mission.
 The primary objectives of the flight were to rotate crew members and to resupply the station using the Multi-Purpose Logistics Module.
 Voss participated in one of the missions two spacewalks, along with Susan Helms, to prepare a Pressurized Mating Adapter for relocation.
-The spacewalk set a record of 8 hours 56 minutes duration.
+The spacewalk set a record of 8 hours 56 minutes duration, that withstood until, it was broken by two Chinese astronauts on 17 December 2024.

 Expedition 2

 Voss, Susan Helms, and Yuri Usachev spent 163 days aboard the International Space Station conducting 18 scientific experiments, maintenance, and outfitting.
 During the flight, Jim (who was a Flight Engineer) was the first person to operate the Space Station Robotic Manipulator System (Canadarm2).
 He also participated in a 19-minute EVA, in which Voss and Usachev prepared a docking probe for the arrival of the Pirs Docking Compartment.
-During Jims stay on the ISS, the space station was visited by two unmanned cargo vehicles, the Soyuz TM-32 taxi mission, as well as two Space Shuttles (STS-100 and STS-104).
+During Jim's stay on the ISS, the space station was visited by two unmanned cargo vehicles, the Soyuz TM-32 taxi mission, as well as two Space Shuttles (STS-100 and STS-104).
 Voss was also on board to witness the arrival of the Quest Airlock.
 He was one of the cinematographers and featured astronauts of the first 3D film shot in space, Space Station 3D.
 The film was released in theaters in 2002 and on DVD in 2005.